CodeWriterWriter/seneca-memcached/README.md

 ## Common Cache API

-Seneca has a common caching API for the following actions:
+Seneca has a common caching API with the following actions:

    * _role:cache, cmd:set_ ; store a value - _key_ and _val_ arguments required
    * _role:cache, cmd:get_ ; retreive a value - _key_ argument is required